 Check out these 10 reasons why I’m not sending my 5 year old to kindergarten:

-1. I want her to be one of the oldest kids in her class.
+1. She will be one of the older kids in her class.

 If she is one of the youngest children, we may risk her falling behind some of her peers–both academically and in maturity as she gets older.
 I have had others tell me that the difference in age wasn’t that visible in kindergarten but could be detected more as their children got older–especially in the middle and high school years as everyone is going through puberty and getting their drivers’ licenses.